LinuxBeaver/GEGL-GIMP-PLUGIN_Bash/README.md

 0. You need the AI/whatever app installed on your machine and check to make sure said AI/whatever app works through bash.

+1. The first command is always the bash string followed by optional GEGL syntax.
+The only way GEGL commands can come first is if users call the systems gegl outside of Gimp and that technically still is bash.

-1. No matter what the bash string is GEGL is only programmed to export the current  layer as "/tmp/in.png" and call the final result "/tmp/out.png"
+2. No matter what the bash string is GEGL is only programmed to export the current  layer as "/tmp/in.png" and call the final result "/tmp/out.png" so use those two lines in your bash string for the input and final output.

-2. Box 1 is for bash inputs such as
+3. Box 1 is for bash inputs such as **rembg /tmp/in.png -o /tmp/out.png**

-3. The checkbox is to run the bash command; after it is ran it should be disabled quickly.
+4. The checkbox is to run the bash command; after it is ran it should be disabled quickly.
 Gimp will freeze and unfreeze if done correctly.
+If it isn't unchecked quickly it will take dozens of times longer to load.

-4. Box 2 is for optional GEGL syntax after a bash command
+5. Box 2 is for optional GEGL syntax after a bash command.
+You don't have to put anything here if you don't write GEGL syntax.

-5. The previous /tmp/out.png image will load (if it exist there) and will only go away if the checkbox is checked/unchecked (to update it) or if the file is manually deleted.
+6. The previous /tmp/out.png image will load (if it exist there) and will only go away if the checkbox is checked/unchecked (to update it) or if the file is manually deleted.
+Just get use to the previous image loading on start up and know it will go away.

 ## Location to put binaries (they don't go in the normal plugins folder)